 Make sure the soil remains well-drained to prevent root rot.

-The best option is to keep the plant a little dry in cooler weather to prevent root freeze.
+The best option is to keep the plant dry in cooler weather to prevent root freeze.

-Water-logged soils will cause the plant to die, which is why it is important to avoid overwatering.
+Water-logged soils will cause the plant to die, so it is important to avoid overwatering.

 You should remove the dead leaves at the bottom as the plant continues to grow.